mlazarov/wpmanager/readme.txt

 Tags: wordpress remote management
 Requires at least: 3.4
 Tested up to: 3.4.1
-Stable tag: 1.0.6.1
+Stable tag: 1.0.7
 Contributors: mlazarov

+WP Manager allows you to manage all your blogs from one place - wpmanager.biz

+== Description ==

 WP Manager extends basic functionality of Wordress XMLRPC protocol for better experience on <a href="http://wpmanager.biz" target="_blank">wpmanager.biz</a>

+To use this plugin you have to create account at <a href="http://wpmanager.biz" target="_blank">wpmanager.biz</a> and add your blog.

 With WP Manager you can manage your blogs from one place without need to walk to all your blogs to check for updates.

 * WP Manager features *
 * Watch all your blogs for updates
 * Update Core
+* Update plugins

-* Soon you will have also *
+* Soon you will also have *
 * Update themes
-* Update plugins
-* many cool features
+* many other cool features

-To use this plugin you have to create account at <a href="http://wpmanager.biz" target="_blank">wpmanager.biz</a> and add your blog.

-== Description ==

-WP Manager extends basic functionality of Wordress XMLRPC protocol for better experience on wpmanager.biz

 == Installation ==